cmert95/cmert95/README.md

 ## 🫵 Welcome to my profile!

-- 🏋️‍♂️💻🍔 If I had to describe myself in three words: `sports`, `computers`, and `food`.
+- 🏋️‍♂️ If I had to describe myself in three words: `sports`, `food`, and `computers`.

-- 🍽️😂 I eat like crazy — but stay away from sugar! 🚫🍭

-- 🏃‍♂️💪 Since 2013, I’ve been working out every single day.

-## 🫡 And yes...
-Technology!

-- 🤓❤️ If you're here, you're probably a computer enthusiast too — just like me!
+- 🤓 If you're here, you're probably a computer enthusiast too — just like me!

-- ⚡ Thanks to my background in electrical engineering, I'm passionate about both software and hardware.

-- 🖥️🔧 I love collecting second-hand computer parts and using them in my projects.
+- ⚡ Coming from an electronic engineering background, I enjoy bridging software and hardware — often through DIY projects using second-hand components.

  🚀🔥The moment when I overclocked my CPU by 20% and still managed to fully utilize all CPU cores in Spark...  **Now THAT’s a dream come true, right?!** 😍

 > "The truest guide in life is science."
 > — *Mustafa Kemal Atatürk (1924)*

-## ✨ A Fresh Start!
+## 💼 What I Do Here

+Honestly?
+I pretty much just do whatever I feel like.

+- ⚡ Sometimes I collect, clean, and generate datasets for fun or practice.
+- 🚀 Sometimes I write small scripts for Raspberry Pi and turn them into 24/7-running systems.
+- 🛠️ Sometimes I revisit and improve the projects I built during my student years.
+- 🧰 Sometimes I dive into DevOps — automating things and managing CI/CD pipelines.

+I’m a bit of a perfectionist — I can’t help but care deeply about structure, clarity, and making things feel “just right.”

+## 🌱 Currently Working On

-- 🎯 This is actually my second GitHub profile!
+- 🔎 Migrating my best work to this new GitHub account.
-(The first one got a bit too messy for my perfectionist standards 😅)

-- 🛠️📦 I'm slowly moving my projects here while organizing everything better.

-- 💼🔎 At the same time, I'm actively looking for a job — and even if I can't do it all at once, I'm determined to keep moving forward! 🚀😄💪
+- 🎧 Developing a character analysis tool for Discord.
+- 💼 Looking for opportunities where I can grow, build, and contribute.

 > "Imagine all the people living life in peace."
 > — *John Lennon (1971)*